Ventilation & Smoke Control Equipment Installation Business License in Dubai

 The UAE's commitment to renewable energy targets and smart city development is adding further momentum.
 Projects such as solar farms, electric vehicle charging networks, and intelligent building systems all require specialised cable products, broadening the product categories that traders can profitably stock.

 From a classification standpoint, Activity Code 4752.48 sits within ISIC Category 4752, which covers the retail sale of hardware, paints, and glass in specialised stores.
-The sub-code 4752.48 specifically designates wires and cables trading, giving licence holders a clearly defined and recognised scope of permitted activity.
+The sub-code 4752.48 specifically designates wires and cables trading, giving license holders a clearly defined and recognised scope of permitted activity.

-A trading licence issued under Activity Code 4752.48 at Dubai South Business Hub Free Zone permits the holder to engage in the importation, stocking, distribution, and re-export of a broad range of wires and cables.
+A trading license issued under Activity Code 4752.48 at Dubai South Business Hub Free Zone permits the holder to engage in the importation, stocking, distribution, and re-export of a broad range of wires and cables.
 This includes electrical wires, power cables, data cables, coaxial cables, fibre optic cables, and associated connectivity products.

 Setup Costs and Steps at Dubai South Business Hub Free Zone

 Setting up a wires and cables trading company at Dubai South Business Hub Free Zone involves several straightforward stages.
-Licence registration fees, establishment card costs, and visa allocation charges form the core of the initial outlay.
+License registration fees, establishment card costs, and visa allocation charges form the core of the initial outlay.
 Depending on the office package selected and the number of visas required, first-year setup costs typically range from AED 15,000 to AED 30,000 or more, inclusive of government fees and basic facility charges.
 Prospective applicants should request a detailed cost breakdown from the free zone authority or a registered business setup adviser, as fee structures are updated periodically.

 Facility options include flexi-desk arrangements for trading businesses that do not require on-site stock storage, shared office spaces for small teams, and dedicated warehouse units for operators who intend to hold physical inventory at the free zone.
 Warehouse rental costs vary based on size and specification, with smaller units starting at competitive rates within the Dubai South ecosystem.